 U.S. Navy Grumman F-14A Tomcat pictured in the crosshairs on the HUD of another aircraft during air combat maneuvering, 2013.
 Photo: By U.S. Navy [Public domain], via Wikimedia Commons

 A head-up display (HUD) is any transparent display that gives a pilot a seamless view of critical flight information.
-This information is projected directly in the pilot's line of sight (e.g., in front of the aircraft windshield), allowing them to keep their visual attention focused outside the aircraft.
-Aviation HUDs are designed for information to appear on the same visual plane as the outside view, so pilots don’t need to refocus their eyes when looking back and forth between projections on the screen and the exterior environment.
+This information is projected directly in the pilot's line of sight (e.g., on a screen just inside the windshield), allowing them to keep their visual attention focused outside the aircraft.
+Aviation HUDs are designed so that flight information appears to be on the same visual plane, so pilots don’t need to refocus their eyes when looking back and forth between projections on the screen and the exterior environment.

-Rudimentary HUDs were first developed in World War II aircraft, and became widely used in military applications during the 1960s.
-The first civil application of the technology was introduced in 1993.1 Today, these systems are commonplace in both military planes and larger commercial planes.
+Rudimentary HUDs were first developed for World War II aircraft, and became widely used in military applications during the 1960s.
+The first civil application of the technology was introduced in 1993.1 Today, these systems are commonplace in both military planes and large commercial jets.
 Because of the weight and complexity of conventional HUD systems, they are less common in smaller aircraft.
-The Boeing 787 is the first large commercial aircraft to offer a HUD as standard equipment, using a dual Rockwell Collins head-up guidance system.
+The Boeing 787 is the first large commercial aircraft to offer a HUD as standard equipment, using a Rockwell Collins head-up guidance system.

 HUD in a Bombardier CRJ-200 displays the horizon line and other key flight information at 1000 ft. to assist with a smooth landing.
 Photo: by Shawn from Airdrie, Canada (CRJ HUD) [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-Conventional HUDs display key information and data (numbers and letters along with weather, navigational, and other symbols, collectively referred to as symbology).
-The symbology can include aircraft position information like altitude, a horizon line, heading & flight path, turn/bank & slip/skid indicators, radar data, and airspeed, along with other data from the plane's avionics and instrumentation (HUDs on military aircraft may also display information about an attack target, weapons status, etc.)
+Conventional HUDs display key information and data (numbers and letters along with weather, navigational, and other symbols, collectively referred to as "symbology").
+The symbology can include aircraft position information like altitude, a horizon line, heading & flight path, turn/bank & slip/skid indicators, radar data, and airspeed, along with other data from the plane's avionics and instrumentation (HUDs on military aircraft may also display information about the mission, such as an attack target, weapons status, etc.)

 Pilots find HUDs particularly useful during take-off and landing, especially if visibility conditions are poor.
-In fact, the FAA now allows pilots to make landings in “no natural vision” (zero-visibility) situations as long as there is an "enhanced flight vision system" (EFVS) installed, for example, an aircraft HUD system, or a helmet-mounted display (also “head-mounted display,” or HMD) for the pilot.2
+In fact, the Federal Aviation Administration (FAA) now allows pilots to make landings in “no natural vision” (zero-visibility) situations as long as there is an "enhanced flight vision system" (EFVS) installed, for example, an aircraft HUD system, or a helmet-mounted display HMD) for the pilot.2

 Scorpion HMD system being tested by U.S. Air Force Senior Airman Dieri Dieujuste.
 The system provides targeting and tracking information in real time.
 Photo: By SSgt David Dobrydney [Public domain], via Wikimedia Commons